 3. Managing all my podcast files

-I wanted to keep everything off my hard drive, if at all possible.
-Podcasts can quickly chew up a hard drive with the size of audio files.
+What I wanted was to keep everything off my hard drive, if at all possible.
 Basically I wanted my episode docs (audio files, scripts, etc.), my guest docs (headshots, PDFs they’d send me of their bios, etc.), and my sponsor docs, all organized in a place that wouldn’t be stressful from a storage standpoint, but was context-savvy, if you catch my drift.

-Lastly, I wanted to be able to see what sponsors were locked in, with all their sponsorship details, also in the context of the episodes that they were ‘attached’ to.
-When I say ‘sponsorship details,’ I mean what they were paying for their sponsorship, my contract with them, and an outline of what I needed to say in their ad, the affiliate link that I’d be referencing, all of that.
+When I say ‘sponsorship details,’ I mean what they were paying for their sponsorship, a backup of my contract with them, and an outline of what I needed to say in their ad, the affiliate link that I’d be referencing, all of that.

 I felt like having one place to manage all of this was impossible.
 The idea of a single app that does all of this, that’s podcaster-friendly?
 But I partnered with the incredible Phil Baylog, formed HelloCast LLC, and we made it happen.